Kong/docs.konghq.com/app/konnect/dev-portal/customization/self-hosted-portal.md

 * Custom Hosted Domain
 * Custom Self-Hosted UI Domain

-After enabling the portal, you must configure the settings in your static site generator to deploy your Dev Portal.
+After enabling the portal, configure your hosting provider to serve your Dev Portal.
+You can host it with Netlify using our [instructions](/konnect/dev-portal/customization/netlify/).

 {:.note}
 > **Note:** Enabling the self-hosted Dev Portal disables the {{site.konnect_short_name}}-hosted Dev Portal.
 Only one can be enabled at a time.

 ## More information

-[Self-Host your Dev Portal with Netlify](/konnect/dev-portal/customization/netlify/) - Learn how to deploy your self-hosted Dev Portal with Netlify.
+[Self-Host your Dev Portal with Netlify](/konnect/dev-portal/customization/netlify/) - Learn how to deploy your self-hosted Dev Portal on Netlify.